AhmadKhalil05/onsus-electronics-e-commerce/README.md

 ## Environment Variables

-Create `.env` from `.env.example` and replace every placeholder with values from your AWS environment.
+Create a `.env` file from `.env.example` and replace every placeholder with values from your AWS environment.

 ```dotenv
 # API Gateway